sinchana-g7/AegisPass/README.md

 ---

-Client-Side Encryption

-The Vault uses browser cryptographic primitives for:

-Key derivation

-Encryption

-Decryption

-Protected local storage
+---

+Local-First Credential Storage

+The Vault is designed around browser-local storage so password history can be managed without requiring a centralized account or password database.

-Sensitive vault data is designed to remain within the user's browser environment.
+Sensitive password operations are intended to remain within the user's browser whenever practical.
 ---

 🏗️ Architecture